 Jordan’s scholarly investments far exceed his research specializations.
 This is reflected in his teaching at Syracuse, which has included courses such as “Global Pop and Politics,” “Music in Multicultural America,” “Introduction to World Music,” “Film Music,” “Music and Media,” and “History of Punk.”

-Jordan is currently completing his Ph.D. in musicology at Cornell University.
-Before coming to upstate New York, he earned the M.A. in the Humanities from the University of Chicago, and before that the B.M. in Music Education from Susquehanna University.
-His research has been supported by the American Musicological Society, the Deutscher Akademischer Austauschdienst, the Westfield Center for Historical Keyboard Studies, the Don M. Randel Teaching and Research Fellowship at Cornell, and other prizes and institutions.
+Before moving to upstate New York, Jordan earned the M.A. in the Humanities from the University of Chicago, and before that the B.M. in Music Education from Susquehanna University.
+His research has been supported by the American Musicological Society, the Deutscher Akademischer Austauschdienst, the Westfield Center for Historical Keyboard Studies, the Don M. Randel Teaching and Research Fellowship, and other prizes and institutions.
 Standout conference appearances include the annual meeting of the American Musicological Society, the biennial meeting of the North American British Music Studies Association, and the Music and the Moving Image conference at New York University.
 Jordan’s reviews have been featured in forums such as Metal Music Studies, the Newsletter of the Westfield Center for Historical Keyboard Studies, and Sounding Out!.
-He also plays music regularly, most recently as a drummer for the Latin-American music ensemble, Palonegro.
+He also plays music regularly, most recently as a drummer for the Latin American music ensemble, Palonegro.